Kidnapping of Wang Xing: Online help

 On January 5, Jiajia posted a message on the Chinese social media network, Weibo, asking for help to locate Wang.
-The disappearance of Wang Xing became viral online and attracted widespread attention in the Chinese film industry.
+The disappearance of Wang became viral online and attracted widespread attention in the Chinese film industry.
 Famous artists and verified Weibo accounts, including Shu Qi, Yao Chen, Gong Jun, Gina Jin, Dong Chengpeng, Ma Tianyu, and Hu Lianxin posted messages of support, causing the related topic (演員星星在泰緬邊境失聯 (Actor Xingxing missing at Thai-Myanmar border)) to be trending on Weibo.
-Artists with similar experiences as Wang Xing had also reached out to Wang's family, including Xu Dajiu and Fan Hu.
+Artists with similar experiences as Wang had also reached out to Wang's family, including Xu Dajiu and Fan Hu.
 Xu Dajiu (徐大久), a Chinese actor, also narrowly escaped from a similar abduction, and confirmed that Wang would already be in Myawaddy.
 Another actor, Fan Hu (范虎), who was also in a similar situation, said that the fake crew was very familiar with the entertainment industry and its practices, and came across as professional in their conversational skills.
 In Fan's experience, after Fan had checked in at a hotel in Bangkok, he contacted the director listed for the work directly who told him that he was being scammed.